adaptive-democracy/hopeful-path/book/cooperatives-and-computing.md

-# Using Persistent Democracy to govern and fund open source projects
+# Using Adaptive Democracy to govern and fund open source projects

-[Persistent Democracy](TODO) applies very naturally to governing open source projects if we think of an open source project as a cooperative.
+[Adaptive Democracy](TODO) applies very naturally to governing open source projects if we think of an open source project as a cooperative.

 In any cooperative, the members must somehow contribute to the health of the cooperative with either resources or labor.
 This makes sure it can sustain itself, and it makes it easy to know who should be given the right to vote on cooperative decisions.
 Only people that have demonstrated their concern for the cooperative by sacrificing for it should be given a say in how it is run.